reselbob/simplegps/README.md

 ## Preparing the hardware

-In order to use this microservice you are going to have have a Linux computer with a GPS Dongle attached directly to the machine.
+In order to use the project's code you need to have a Linux computer with a GPS Dongle attached directly to the machine.
 The code was developed using a [Onyehn VK-162 G-Mouse USB GPS Dongle](https://www.amazon.com/gp/product/B07GJGSZB9/).
 It's an inexpensive piece of equipment that costs less than $15 USD.

 ### Attaching the GPS dongle